 You can also apply special treatments, such as a cross-processed look, to a color image.

-In Camera Raw 7.1 or later, you can work with 16-, 24-, and 32-bit floating point images--often referred to as HDR (high dynamic range images).
+In Camera Raw 7.1 or later, you can work with 16-, 24-, and 32-bit floating point images—often referred to as HDR (high dynamic range images).
 Camera Raw opens TIFF and DNG format HDR images.
 Make sure that the images are in process version 2012.
-(See Process Versions.)
+(See Process versions in Camera Raw.)